 Outings e.g. Godley Reservoir, CAT, an Eco-home

-Films – hope to show ‘Demain’ in the Autumn
+Films – hope to show something, possibly ‘Demain’, in the Autumn

 The group would be very pleased to welcome more members to help it achieve more.
-There is the possibility of being involved in just one aspect of the group’s work.
-The group meets monthly, currently at 4pm.
+There is the option of being involved in just one aspect of the group’s work, if there's something that is of particular interest.
+The group meets approximately monthly, at a time to suit the group members.
+If you are interested please get in touch with Janet - contact@transitionbuxton.co.uk or call 71041.

 Domestic Energy Check service